codess-aus/DP-100/Experiment.md

 **SKLearn class** is used when running Scikit-learn training scripts.
 Scikit-learn is a Python-based machine learning library that only supports single-node compute targets.

+When a new workspace is created, it contains a *default datastore*, **workspaceblobstore**.
+In order to retrieve the default datastore, you can use the **get_default_datastore** Workspace method.
+The workspaceblobstore datastore cannot be removed from the workspace.

+You can also create a reference to workspaceblobstore using the datastore class.
+You can use the get method from the datastore class to retrieve a datastore by name.
+The following code retrieves a datastore named workspaceblobstore:

+    my_datastore = Datastore.get(workspaceblobstore)

+**set_default_datastore method**: You can use this command to set a new default datastore.

+All workspaces include an automatically registered blob container and file share.
+The file share - **workspacefilestore** - is used to store notebooks.